Children and young people's voice

 Involvement with our Young Peoples Services like the YOT (Young Offenders Team) or our Stronger Families Team.

 At Wiltshire Council we know how important it is for us to get feedback from people who use our services this so we can improve those services and make them the best they can be.
-When a Young Ambassador is involved in a training session, interview or inspection people tend to be more engaged and take in what is being told to them.
-Wiltshire Council believes that anyone can teach anyone, that is why we want to recruit young people who can explain what it is like to be on the receiving end of services.
+When an Ambassador is involved in a training session, interview or inspection people tend to be more engaged and take in what is being told to them.
+Wiltshire Council believes that anyone can teach anyone, that is why we want to recruit young people and parents who can explain what it is like to be on the receiving end of services.

 They use their experience to help train and educate others, for example they may present to new foster carers or social workers and tell them about what it is like to be on the receiving end of services.